Discussion –

 Diagnostic assessment gathers information regarding students’ existing knowledge about a specific topic.
 It uses a set of written questions, primarily MCQs and short questions, to assess students’ understanding of the crucial concepts discussed during a course.

-The purpose of diagnostic assessments is to gain insight into students’ intellectual and emotional states, allowing teachers to make informed decisions regarding the use of instructional mode.
-Most teachers initiate their lecture using a diagnostic assessment and end it with the same, helping them record student progress pre and post-lecture.
+Diagnostic assessments gain insight into students’ intellectual and emotional states, allowing teachers to make informed decisions about instructional mode.
+Most teachers initiate their lectures using diagnostic assessments and end them with the same, helping them record student progress pre- and post-lecture.

 Exams and time-constrained assessment

 Exams have been used extensively for a very long time as the primary assessment tool.
-There is a growing concern amongst educationalists that exams place an undue burden on students’ knowledge of concepts, giving rise to accumulation and rote learning.
+However, educationalists are increasingly concerned that exams place an undue burden on students’ knowledge of concepts, leading to accumulation and rote learning.

 However, it has been observed that exams are an effective way for students to demonstrate their understanding, provided that the exams are correctly structured.